semaphoreci/docs/docs/faq/faq.md

 If you’ve added a new credit card to the subscription, but the old one is still being charged, it means that the new credit card wasn't marked for usage.
 Here’s how to do that:

-1. Go to Billing,
+1. Go to `Billing`,
-2. Click on Credit card and Billing info...
+2. Click on `Credit card and Billing info...`
-3. Go to Subscription tab,
+3. Go to `Subscription` tab,
-4. Click on Manage,
+4. Click on `Manage`,
-5. Go to Update Payment Method,
+5. Go to `Update Payment Method`,
-6. Click on Use this button next to the credit card you'd like to use.
+6. Click on the `Use this` button next to the credit card you'd like to use.

 After that, you can also remove the old credit card if you don't need it anymore.
 </p>